K-I-S/Forum-Project/README.md

 ## 12. Lock Category

 Changes the accessibility status of a category.
+Requires **admin** access/token.

 ### Request